belli29/Booksters/README.md

 3. Javascript (JQuery)
 4. Bootstrap 4

-## Testing
+## Automathd Testing

-The testing of the python code was done mainly by automatic testing in the file test_app.py.
+The testing of the Python code was done by automatic testing in the file test_app.py.
-Some extra manual testing was also done.
-Javascript code was tested manually.
 During the development of my Unit Test module I encountered few problems:

 ### Mongo DB interaction : GET functions